stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 Set up [ESLint](http://eslint.org/) in all of your projects to run code quality checks.
 Add [Prettier](https://prettier.io/), which will format your code, removing style issues.
 [Prettier integrates with ESLint](https://prettier.io/docs/en/eslint.html), so that ESLint formats your code with Prettier, and then checks the reformatted code.

-Plugins enable the popular text editors and IDEs to integrate support for  ESLint and Prettier, so that your code can be formatted and checked as you work.
+Plugins enable the popular text editors and IDEs to integrate ESLint and Prettier, so that your code can be formatted and checked as you work.

 ## Testing Tools ##